 And so we reach the pinnacle of our epic survey of the state of live music in 2013, and who should we find straddling the peak of our musical mountain?
 Why, it's Green Day.
 Of course it is.
 Billie Joe and his band of punk cohorts have conquered the known world thanks in no small part to their tireless dedication to playing out of their skins at every single gig.

-Arguably the best crowd pleasers in the game, even a slightly underwhelming trio of albums and a petulant on-stage meltdown couldn't derail the Green Day gig machine.
+Arguably the best crowd pleasers in the game, there's simply no stopping the behemoth that is the Green Day gigging machine.
 Stadiums are destroyed under their mighty punk-pop boots, and will continue to be until people stop buying the tickets, which will in all likelihood be never.